Space Pirates (2007 TV series)

-Space Pirates is a British 2007 children's television series originally shown on CBeebies.
+Space Pirates is a British 2007 children's television series created by Tony Reed, originally shown on CBeebies.
 It uses a mixture of live action and animation, set aboard a spaceship called "Guisto" which orbits Earth.
 It starred Luke Toulson as Captain DJ, and featured the voice of (then) Radio 1 newsreader Dominic Byrne as an alien news/weather/travel reporter called Zorst.
 There are 30 half-hour episodes which were first shown from 3 November 2007 until 22 March 2008.

 Background

 Space Pirates was commissioned for the BBC's CBeebies channel.
 The show is now designed to reach all ages and "bring the whole family together to explore a diverse range of musical performances."
 According to the BBC, for 6 weeks from 9 November 2007, viewers could press the red button on their TV remote controls and choose which of the three songs they wanted to listen to at the very end of the show.
 The show has also featured on the CBeebies slot on BBC Radio 7.

 In 2008, the episode "Music to Paint to" was nominated for a Banff World Television Award.
 The show was also nominated for Best Pre-School Live Action Series at the 2008 BAFTA Children's Awards.